Slavery

 Under what conditions was slavery allowed in the Bible?

 First, slavery was a punishment for certain crime.
-Second, Israelites were allowed to purchase slaves from the nations and peoples surrounding them.
+Second, Israelites were allowed to purchase foreign slaves.
 Third, they were allowed to make slaves of any of the persons they had captured in battle.

 Where is slavery a punishment inflicted on someone for a crime?